Two Nisei, two histories: Japanese Americans reflect on WWII incarceration and its lasting impact

 Takahashi, whose parents came from Japan and settled in Ann Arbor a couple of decades after the war ended, was not steeped in that history growing up, but he is learning more about it now.

-Following the signing of Executive Order 9066 by President Franklin D. Roosevelt, approximately 120,000 people of Japanese descent were incarcerated in 10 concentration camps across the West.
+Following the signing of Executive Order 9066 by President Franklin D. Roosevelt, approximately 120,000 people of Japanese descent were incarcerated in 10 concentration camps across western states and Arkansas.
 Many of them were second- and third-generation Japanese Americans and U.S. citizens.
-They were prohibited from taking more than they could carry into the camps, forcing many families to sell what they owned, including homes and businesses.
+They could only bring what they could carry, many giving up their homes and property in a hurry at a large financial loss.

-After the camps closed in 1945, Kamidoi and her family moved to Detroit.
+After the camps closed in 1945, Kamidoi and her family moved to Michigan, eventually settling in Detroit.

 As part of One Detroit’s AAPI Story Series, Takahashi talked with Kamidoi about her experience in the incarceration camp and the lasting impact it had.
-Kamidoi discusses the fear many first-generation Japanese immigrants, “Issei,” felt during the incarceration and the discomfort some Nisei have talking about their experiences today.
+Kamidoi discusses the fear many first-generation Japanese, “Issei,” like her parents, felt during the incarceration and the discomfort some Nisei have talking about their experiences today.

 Stay Connected